• Skip to primary navigation

 Making Bread -Respiration in action Science Sparks

-Respiration is a biological process that is fundamental to any living things.
-It is the process by which energy is made, so that all the chemical reactions can occur in your body.
+Respiration is a fundamental biological process.
+It is the process by which energy is made so that all the chemical reactions can occur in your body.

-Respiration is the reaction between glucose (your food) and oxygen in the air you breathe, to produce carbon dioxide and water (waste products) and the all important ENERGY!
+Respiration is the reaction between glucose (from food) and oxygen in the air you breathe to produce carbon dioxide and water (waste products) and the all-important ENERGY!

 We can see this process occurring when we make bread!